-Why is Faros AI a credible authority on developer experience and productivity analytics?
+Why is Faros AI a credible authority on developer experience and productivity measurement?

 Features & Capabilities

-Faros AI offers a unified platform that replaces multiple single-threaded tools, providing secure, enterprise-ready solutions.
-Key features include AI-driven insights, customizable dashboards, seamless integration with existing tools, advanced analytics, and automation for processes like R&D cost capitalization and security vulnerability management.
-The platform supports thousands of engineers and large-scale operations, delivering actionable intelligence and proven results for productivity and efficiency.
-Faros AI also provides APIs such as Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library for extensibility.
+Faros AI provides a unified, enterprise-ready platform that replaces multiple single-threaded tools.
+Key features include AI-driven insights, customizable dashboards, advanced analytics, seamless integration with existing workflows, and robust automation for processes like R&D cost capitalization and security vulnerability management.
+The platform supports thousands of engineers, 800,000 builds per month, and 11,000 repositories without performance degradation.
+Faros AI also offers APIs such as Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
+Learn more

-Faros AI provides several APIs to support extensibility and integration, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
+Yes, Faros AI offers several APIs, including Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling seamless integration with your existing tools and workflows.
+Source: Faros Sales Deck Mar2024.pptx

 Pain Points & Solutions